hayatoito/site/README.md

 site build --root-dir . --config=config.toml --out-dir out
 ```

-`root-dir` should contain `src` and `template` directories.
+`root-dir` should contain `src` and `template` folders.

 See
 [Make.zsh](https://github.com/hayatoito/hayatoito.github.io/blob/main/Make.zsh)
-for the example CLI for various tasks.
+for the example CLI usages for various tasks.

 ## GitHub Action

 You can also use GitHub Action to build and deploy automatically if you are
-using GitHub pages.
+using GitHub Pages.
 See
 [build.yml](https://github.com/hayatoito/hayatoito.github.io/blob/main/.github/workflows/build.yml)
 as an example.